Elicitation

 This is useful for servers that need user input or clarification during complex workflows.

-Elicitation is a new feature in MCP Protocol 2025-06-18.
+Elicitation was introduced in MCP Protocol 2025-06-18.

 Basic Elicitation Configuration